ArwynFr/dotnet-integration-testing/.github/USAGE.md

 This beahvior WILL drop your database after each test !

+### Cleaning the ChangeTracker

+When running normally, dotnet web applications will use a different scoped instance of the DbContext for each HTTP request.
+The test library uses a singleton instance, otherwise it would not be possible to access the same instance from within the test context.
+As a consequence, any call to the DbContext during the arrange phase (including calls to the HttpClient) might clogger the Change Tracker with existing entities.
+In this situation the DbContext's ChangeTracker might not be empty when the system under test is called.
+This may in turn cause attaching entities to fail, whereas it would have worked in a real request.

+The most common pattern for this is when arranging some entities in the database then calling an update entity operation.

+In such case, the test writer should call `Database.ChangeTracker.Clear()` at the end of the arrange phase.

 ## OpenTelemetry integration

 The library provides specific support for otel.
 You can achieve this